Improving constraints on primordial non-Gaussianity from Quaia with a new cosmological observable: angular redshift fluctuations: Results

-In Tab.~\ref{tab:results} we appreciate some mild tensions between the best-fit model and the observed data, reported by the $\chi^2$ per degrees of freedom (dof) estimates in the right column.
-In the case of $C^{\kappa z}_\ell$, it is mainly due to a few data points, as for example at $\ell\simeq 12$ data point, which lies more than 3$\sigma$ off the preferred models (see Fig.~\ref{fig:cross}).
-We checked that if we remove these data points from the analysis, the reduced $\chi^2$ values of the combined analysis become much better (see more details in Appendix \ref{sec:chi2}).
-There exists also some moderate tension ($\lesssim 2~\sigma$) between the bias parameter estimates from $C^{zz}_\ell$ and $C^{\kappa z}_\ell$.
+In Table~\ref{tab:results} the $\chi^2$ per degrees of freedom (dof) estimates in the right column indicate mild tensions between the best-fit model and the observed data, particularly for those combinations including $C_\ell^{\kappa z}$.
+For this observable, this is mainly due to a few data points (e.g., the $\ell\simeq 12$ data point, which lies more than 3$\sigma$ from the preferred models; see Fig.~\ref{fig:cross}).
+We verified that if we removed these data points from the analysis, the reduced $\chi^2$ values of the combined analysis would improve (see more details in Appendix \ref{sec:chi2}).
+If we did not include any information from $C_\ell^{\kappa z}$, which presents a worse $\chi^2$/dof than the rest of the observables, the constraint from adding $C_\ell^{zz}$ only to the density and CMB lensing information would be $f_{\rm NL} = -5^{+16}_{-15}$.
+We represent in Fig.~\ref{fig:fnl} the comparison of the constraints on the parameters from $C_\ell^{gg}+C_\ell^{\kappa g}$, $C_\ell^{zz}+C_\ell^{\kappa z}$ and their combinations, including the case where $C_\ell^{\kappa z}$ is neglected.
+We observe moderate tension ($\lesssim 2~\sigma$) between the bias parameter best-fit estimates from $C^{zz}_\ell$ and $C^{\kappa z}_\ell$.
 The tension also appears when we compare the combinations $C_{\ell}^{gg} + C_\ell^{\kappa g}$ and $C_{\ell}^{zz} + C_\ell^{\kappa z}$.
-We believe this is caused by the higher sensitivity of the ARF kernel to higher $k$-modes (or non-linear scales), something that impacts more $C^{zz}_\ell$ than $C^{\kappa z}_\ell$.
-This point will be elaborated on further below.
+We believe this is caused by the higher sensitivity of the ARF kernel to higher $k$-modes (or nonlinear scales), which impacts $C^{zz}_\ell$ more than $C^{\kappa z}_\ell$.
+We discuss this further below.